 Just 30km north of Rome, Tivoli houses the dramatic falls of Aniene that feed it’s famous thermal bathhouses.
 Spend time exploring these ancient structures and visit the grounds of the Villa Adriana and the Villa d’Este– both UNESCO World Heritage Sites.
 A favorite escape of ancient nobility, Tivoli will instantly make you feel royal.

 First take a train on the Roma-Pescara Line from Rome’s Tiburtina station to Tivoli– this takes about a half hour.
 Then hop a shuttle bus to the town center of Villa d’Este– these run every 15 minutes.

 Located in the Tyrrhenian Sea, Ponza is the largest of the Italian Pontine Islands.
 This magical, sleepy island is a favorite summer escape for Italians.
 Hike along the cliffs of Ponza while admiring the Italian mainland, take a boat tour around the island, or explore Porta Passeggita by foot.
 Finish the day on the western side of the island for sunset.

 Getting to Ponza from Rome

 First, take the train from Rome to Formia-Gaeta– this takes one hour.
 From Formia, Laziomar runs ferries to Ponza which take about two hours.

-Positano, while known its Instagram-worthy backdrop and unique, pale pink houses, is so much more than a pretty picture.
+Positano, while known for its Instagram-worthy backdrop and unique, pale pink houses, is so much more than a pretty picture.
 Settle in on the black sand beach and try a panini stuffed with the local delicacy– a soft, salted cheese made with olives.
 Swim in the warm waters of the Mediterranean or take a boat ride out along the coast.
-If your lucky, your Italian guide will take you to a secret beach or two!
+If you are lucky, your Italian guide will take you to a secret beach or two!